let-def/texpresso/README.md

 A Neovim mode is provided in a separate repository [texpresso.vim](https://github.com/let-def/texpresso.vim).
 It is not yet compatible with vanilla Vim, patches are welcome :bow:.

+### Visual Studio Code

+A vscode mode is being developed in [texpresso-vscode](https://github.com/DominikPeters/texpresso-vscode), thanks to @DominikPeters.
+Look for [TeXpresso](https://marketplace.visualstudio.com/items?itemName=DominikPeters.texpresso-basic) in the marketplace.

 ## Screencasts

 **Neovim integration.**